openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 **VolumeName (Optional)**

 VolumeName can be used to bind PersistentVolumeClaim(PVC) to retained PersistentVolume(PV).
 When VolumeName is specified K8s will ignore [selector field](https://github.com/openebs/lvm-localpv/blob/develop/docs/persistentvolumeclaim.md#selectors-optional).
 If volumeName field is specified Kubernetes will try to bind to specified volume(It will help to create claims for pre provisioned volume).
 If volumeName is unspecified then CSI driver will try to provision new volume.
-See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/volume_name.md) for more information about the workflows.
+Refer [Volume Name](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/volume_name.md) for more information about the workflows.

 :::note
 Before creating PVC make retained/preprovisioned PersistentVolume Available by removing claimRef on PersistentVolume.